Alone-Y154/Newsletter-Signup/README.md

 # Newsletter-signup

-It's a Newsletter-signup web app , Hosted on Heroku API used - MailChimp
+It's a Newsletter-signup web app , Hosted on Heroku<br>
+API used - MailChimp